stasemsoft/FontysICT-sem1/docs/softwareprofiel/readme.md

-# Information about the software profile at FHICT
+# Information about the software profile at Fontys ICT

 Once a semester we provide information about what the rest of study looks like if you choose software.